J-Wengler/NLP_Paper/manuscript.md

 ### Manual queries

-[TODO: Please enter the date or an approximate date when you performed this.]As a baseline, we evaluated our ability to identify GEO Series relevant to a particular human-disease research topic using the GEO DataSets Advanced Search Builder.
-To maintain consistency with STARGEO, we entered the same keywords that we used in STARGEO and limited the results to GEO Series (but not SuperSeries) and human data.
+[TODO: Please enter the date or an approximate date when you performed this.]As a baseline, we evaluated our ability to identify GEO Series relevant to a particular phenotype using the GEO DataSets Advanced Search Builder.
+To maintain consistency with STARGEO, we entered the same keywords that we used in STARGEO and limited the results to GEO Series (no SuperSeries) and human data.
 We also limited the search results to Series that were available in STARGEO's corpus at that time.
 The Advanced Search Builder sometimes expanded our query terms and mapped them to the MeSH terminology.
 For example, our search that used the terms "Family History" and "Breast Cancer" was expanded to "("medical history taking"[MeSH Terms] OR Family History[All Fields]) AND ("breast neoplasms"[MeSH Terms] OR Breast cancer[All Fields])."
 [TODO: Is this file in GitHub?
 If so, where?
 If not, please put it there and indicate the file name here.]XYZ is a summary file indicating where each of the STARGEO results was ranked within the Advanced Search Builder results.
-[TODO: Move this to Results.
-Or maybe you don't need it there if you already have this idea covered.]Using the same technique for the STARGEO evaluation the top 1,10, and 100 articles are identified and compared against the relevant articles from STARGEO.

 ### Keyphrase extraction

 [TODO: Please move the following sentence to the Introduction if these papers are not already mentioned there.
 Also, make sure we are describing how these models were used and briefly what the authors found.]
 A variety of natural language processing models are effective on biomedical literature [@doi:10.18653/v1/W16-2922; @doi:10.1016/j.jbi.2018.09.008].

 For each abstract, we sought to identify *n* keyphrases that would most effectively characterize the semantic meaning of the abstract.
-In our benchmark comparisons, we used *n* values of 10, 20, and 30 and applied nine unsupervised, keyphrase-extraction techniques to each abstract.
-To ensure consistency across the techniques, we used the pke Python module[https://aclanthology.org/C16-2015/] for all nine techniques, which were TFIDF[@https://ieeexplore.ieee.org/abstract/document/5392697;@https://www.emerald.com/insight/content/doi/10.1108/eb026526/full/html], KP-Miner[@http://www.aclweb.org/anthology/S10-1041.pdf], YAKE[@https://doi.org/10.1016/j.ins.2019.09.013], TextRank[@http://www.aclweb.org/anthology/W04-3252.pdf], SingleRank[@http://www.aclweb.org/anthology/C08-1122.pdf], TopicRank[@http://aclweb.org/anthology/I13-1062.pdf], TopicalPageRank[@http://users.intec.ugent.be/cdvelder/papers/2015/sterckx2015wwwb.pdf], PositionRank[@http://www.aclweb.org/anthology/P17-1102.pdf] and MultipartiteRank[https://arxiv.org/abs/1803.08721].
-These techniques uses different algorithmic approaches.
+In our benchmark comparisons, we used *n* values of 10, 20, and 30 and applied 9 unsupervised, keyphrase-extraction techniques that had been implemented in the pke Python module[https://aclanthology.org/C16-2015/].
+The keyphrase-extraction techniques were TFIDF[@https://ieeexplore.ieee.org/abstract/document/5392697;@https://www.emerald.com/insight/content/doi/10.1108/eb026526/full/html], KP-Miner[@http://www.aclweb.org/anthology/S10-1041.pdf], YAKE[@https://doi.org/10.1016/j.ins.2019.09.013], TextRank[@http://www.aclweb.org/anthology/W04-3252.pdf], SingleRank[@http://www.aclweb.org/anthology/C08-1122.pdf], TopicRank[@http://aclweb.org/anthology/I13-1062.pdf], TopicalPageRank[@http://users.intec.ugent.be/cdvelder/papers/2015/sterckx2015wwwb.pdf], PositionRank[@http://www.aclweb.org/anthology/P17-1102.pdf] and MultipartiteRank[https://arxiv.org/abs/1803.08721].
 [TODO: Will you please clarify what the following sentence is referring to.
 Is there a specific data file?]An example of the diversity of returned keywords is available in the appendix.

 ### Word-vector models